-Initially, most of the staff would reside in Lawrence, where the Army and Hercules officials set up operations.
-Following the initial construction announcement, Lawrence set up housing and transportation committees to facilitate support to the plant.
+Most of the staff would initially reside in Lawrence, where the Army and Hercules officials set up operations.
+Following the initial construction announcement, Lawrence set up housing and transportation committees to facilitate support for the plant.

 SOW recruitment offered employees “ideal working conditions” and “complete uniforms with shoes.”
 Kansas farmers were encouraged to apply via locally distributed flyers.
 Farmers had good reason to consider the regular wages employment would bring.
 While agriculture was a necessary industry throughout the war, farmers had to deal with rationing their resources and price controls on their products.
 SOW offered a full-time job with regular wages, a stability unknown in the previous decade.